Deployment

 Kuvasz is distributed as a Docker image, which makes it easy to deploy and run on any system that supports Docker.
-This guide will walk you through the installation process.
+This guide will walk you through the deployment process.

 PostgreSQL